sagar-code-code/OSSLab2025/README.md

 # OSSLab2025

-This repository contains lab exercises for the Open Source Software Lab - 2025 hehe added the changes
+This repository contains lab exercises for the Open Source Software Lab - 2025
 ---